emulatoreggs/emulatoreggs/docs/emulators/arcade/lindbergh-loader.md

-# Lindbergh Loader is a program to play Sega Lindbergh games.
+# Lindbergh Loader is a program to play Sega Lindbergh games

 ## Lindbergh Loader Table of Contents